Ian86Myers/Ian86Myers/README.md

   - Implemented robust strategies for handling duplicates, such as using `INSERT IGNORE` and attempting to delete duplicates based on unique constraints.
 Prioritized data integrity in all database operations.

 - **Backend Development Proficiency:**
   - Complemented database skills with broader backend development knowledge.
-Experienced in [mention any specific backend languages, frameworks, or tools you've used] and adept at creating solutions for real-world applications.
+Experienced in Node.js and adept at creating solutions for real-world applications.

 - **Backend Development Expertise:**
   - Proven ability to design and implement robust backend solutions using Node.js.